exakat/exakat-docs/Reference/Rules/Typehints/CouldBeInt.rst

 Type Could Be Integer
 +++++++++++++++++++++

-  Mark arguments, class constants, properties and return types that can be set to ``int``.
+  This rule marks arguments, class constants, properties and return types that can be set to ``int``.

 .. code-block:: php